Ban (title): Kingdom of Hungary

+In 1921 temporarily existed Lajtabánság in Burgenland (Austria).

 Bulgaria

 The title ban was also awarded in the Second Bulgarian Empire on few occasions, but remained an exception.
 One example was the 14th-century governor of Sredets (Sofia) Ban Yanuka.

 Kingdom of Yugoslavia

 Ban was also used in the 19th century Kingdom of Serbia and Kingdom of Yugoslavia between 1929 and 1941.
 Ban was the title of the governor of each province (called banovina) of the Kingdom of Yugoslavia between 1929 and 1941.
 The weight of the title was far less than that of a medieval ban's feudal office.

 Legacy

 The word ban is preserved in many modern toponym and place names, in the regions where bans once ruled, as well as in the personal names.

 A region in central Croatia, south of Sisak, is called Banovina or Banija.

 The region of Banat in the Pannonian Basin between the Danube and the Tisza rivers, now in Romania, Serbia and Hungary.